Outside Space Usage & Booking

 - Approved University fire pits (aka circles) and grills, are the only open flame device permitted.
 Please be sure all ashes and coals are disposed of properly.

 - Tent stakes (longer than 3 inches), sign posts, and other wood/metal objects may not be placed into the ground without prior written approval from the Facilities Management office.
+Except on the Intramural Field where all stakes are prohibited due to irrigation system.

 - Activities and persons may not block or otherwise interfere with the free flow of vehicular, bicycle or pedestrian traffic.
 The right of way on streets and sidewalks must be maintained.